natan-matos/regression/README.md

 | <img src="img/promo-time.png" style="zoom:60%;" /> |

-# 6. Machine Learning Model Applied
+# 6. Modelo de Machine Learnig Aplicado

 After modelling data using encoding and transformation, Boruta was used as a method of feature selection.
 The variables relevant to model according to Boruta were.